A Festival of Nine Lessons and Carols

 This double CD recreates the magic of A Festival of Nine Lessons and Carols.
 It includes traditional favourites, less well-known but beautiful carols and recent commissioned carols.
 You can buy it from The Shop at King's, where proceeds will help support the Chapel and Choir.

 The Choral Scholars singing to the queue on Christmas Eve

-If you would like to attend the service, please join the queue at the Chapel.
+If you would like to attend the service, please join the queue at the main entrance to the College.
 Normally anyone joining the queue before 9am will get in, but we cannot guarantee this.
-The queue is admitted at 1.30pm and the service begins at 3pm.
+The queue is admitted into the Chapel at 1.30pm and the service begins at 3pm.
 The service ends at around 4.30pm.
 Please note that the service is not suitable for young children.
 There is no charge for attending, as with any service in the Chapel.
 A retiring collection is taken after the service for the maintenance of the Chapel.

 Arrangements for those who want to queue are as follows:

 - The only entrance to the College will be via the main gate on King's Parade.
 All other gates will be locked.

 - Members of the public in the queue will be admitted to the College grounds via the front gate from 7.30am.